| As the second witness was leaving,

 Legolas pulled Eowyn to a stop.
 "Stay here, melmenya,"

 he said.
-Then he drew his white knives and entered the chambers
+Then he drew his white knives and cautiously entered

-Eowyn would normally have protested at being left behind but
+Eowyn might normally have protested at being left behind but

-speed and stealth, not a loud altercation.
-Besides, she
+stealth, not a loud altercation.
+Besides, she thought ruefully,

-I am afraid someone has been here before us."
+seems to be empty, melmenya, but I am afraid someone has been

 the killerhad searched it thoroughly.
 Clothing had been

-pulled out of the wardrobe and torn, and the pieces strewn across
+pulled out of the wardrobe, torn apart, and the pieces had been

-the floor.
-Cupboards and chests had been opened, and their contentsThings
+strewn across the floor.
+Cupboards and chests had been opened,

-that were precious to her in life, thought Eowynhad
+to her in life, thought Eowynhad been smashed.
+Books

 Eowyn hated to see books damaged.
 She stooped and picked one

 up, smoothing its pages flat.
-Love Potions.
-A handful of
+Love Potions, she read on

-placing the book on the bed.
-"In such a frenzyand with
+she asked Legolas, placing the book on the bed.
+"In such

 The sitting room and the bathing room were in the same condition.

-The killer had even smashed open the plant pots on the small balcony
+The culprit had even smashed the plant pots on the small balcony

-Legolas nodded.
-"We can ask Golradir to make enquiries.
+"We can ask Golradir to make enquiries," said Legolas.

 As they walked back to his chambers, Legolas had a sudden thought.